Gerry Cottle

 Gerald Ward Cottle (7 April 1945 – 13 January 2021) was a British circus owner and the owner of the Wookey Hole Caves in Somerset.
 He presented the Moscow State Circus and Chinese State Circus in Britain, founded Gerry Cottle's Circus, and co-founded The Circus of Horrors.

 Early life

-Gerry Cottle was born in Carshalton, Surrey.
-His father was a stockbroker and grand-master in the Freemasons.
-Gerry Cottle was educated at Rutlish School, Merton Park, south London and left home in 1961 at the age of 16 to join the Robert Brothers Circus.
+Gerry Cottle was born in Carshalton, Surrey to Reg and Joan Ward Cottle.
+His father was a stockbroker and grand-master in the Freemasons and his mother was a former air stewardess.
+Gerry Cottle was educated at Rutlish School, Merton Park, south London.

+After seeing Jack Hilton's Circus in Earl's Court when he was eight years old, Gerry was inspired to work in the circus.
+He learned how to juggle with oranges and sometimes was invited by his father to his Freemasons lodge to entertain the members.
+For two summers he worked at Chessington Zoo Circus and learned how to ride a unicycle.